srt32/github-team-posts-search/README.md

 ## Usage:

-Get a PAT with access to access to read team discussions.
+Get a PAT with access to read team discussions.

 Then run: